Entry Requirements for Japan

 To save time and avoid errors on a paper form, many travelers prefer to complete the Customs Declaration form online before traveling.

-To get your form approved in advance, fill out your personal details and travel itinerary in the online form.
-You’ll also be asked to give information on the items you’re carrying to comply with Japanese customs rules.
+Simply, fill out your details and travel plans in the online form.
+You’ll also be asked to give information on the items you’re carrying.
+This is to make sure you’re following Japanese customs rules.

 You can make your application quickly and easily through our site.
 We’ll send your approved Customs Declaration QR code by email.
 Simply download or print it to show to customs officials on arrival.